Skip to content

 Sample = tuple[int, float, int, float, bool]

-class Inputs(NodeInputs):
+class Inputs(rg.NodeInputs):

-tick: int = Input(source=Clock.tick)
+tick: int = rg.src(rg.Clock.tick)

-bandwidth_kbps: float = Input(source=Network.Outputs.bandwidth_kbps)
+bandwidth_kbps: float = rg.src(Network.State.bandwidth_kbps)

-bitrate_kbps: int = Input(source=lambda: BitrateController.Outputs.value)
+bitrate_kbps: int = rg.src(lambda: BitrateController.State.value)

-buffer_seconds: float = Input(source=lambda: MediaSession.Outputs.buffer_seconds)
+buffer_seconds: float = rg.src(lambda: MediaSession.State.buffer_seconds)

-stalling: bool = Input(source=QualityPolicy.Outputs.stalling)
+stalling: bool = rg.src(QualityPolicy.State.stalling)

-history: list["Logger.Sample"] = Input(source=lambda: Logger.Outputs.history)
+history: list["Logger.Sample"] = rg.src(lambda: Logger.State.history)

-class Outputs(NodeOutputs):
+class State(rg.NodeState):

-history: list["Logger.Sample"] = Output(initial=lambda: [])
+history: list["Logger.Sample"] = rg.var(init=lambda: [])

-def run(self, inputs: Inputs) -> Outputs:
+def update(self, inputs: Inputs) -> State:

 record: Logger.Sample = (